UnterrainerInformatik/bulkmakemkv/README.md

 #mode = debug scan
 #mode = convert debug

 # This option manipulates escaping when it comes to paths.
+Use windows,
-Use windows or mac.
+# linux or mac.
 os = windows

 # The directories where your ISO-files are located.